 - Provide administrative support, such as answering phones in a call center or doing data entry.

-- Assist with neighborhood canvassing after a disaster.
+- Assist with neighborhood canvassing to support preparedness and response activities.

-Anyone 18 years of age or older may apply online to join the PMRC.
+Anyone 18 years of age or older may apply online to join the Philadelphia MRC.
 Once the application is approved, volunteers will be contacted about training, exercise, and deployment opportunities.

 - Medical, nursing, pharmacy, public health, and other allied health professional students.